JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 Try the AI features in our [current development version](https://builds.jabref.org/main/) and explore the new functionality.

-We value your opinion and want to know: What AI features would you like to see in JabRef in the future?
+Your opinion is highly appreciated: what AI features would you like to see in JabRef in the future?
 What LLMs or other integrations would you like in upcoming versions?
 Please show up in our [Feedback forum](https://discourse.jabref.org/c/feedback/3).